Search

 In Scotland, you may need to pay Land and Buildings Transaction Tax (LBTT) instead of stamp duty when you buy a home.

-The table below shows current LBTT rates for buyers in Scotland from 1 April 2021.
+The table below shows current LBTT rates for buyers in Scotland effective from 1 April 2021.

 Property purchase priceLBTT rate